trigaten/Learn_Prompting/docs/basics/prompting.md

 We will cover basic vocabulary here, but frequently assume basic ML/NLP (natural language processing) knowledge.

-Although familiarity with LLMs and MLMs is mostly assumed, we provide a short introduct to each concept here:
+Although familiarity with LLMs and MLMs is mostly assumed, we provide a short introduction to each concept here:

 - Large Language Models (LLMs), Pretrained Language Models (PLMs)(@branch2022evaluating), Language Models (LMs), and foundation models